AnitaHong1/AnitaHong1/README.md

 # Hi there, I'm Anita 👋
 ## A recent CS grad from SUNY Binghamton and COOP Data Fellow!
-I'm a curious builder, empathetic problem-solver, and data + tech enthusiast.
+I'm a curious builder who’s slowly relearning to love code after burnout.
-I care about creating tools that are actually useful—and explaining things in a way that makes sense.
+I create comforting, quirky apps that solve real-life (and emotional) problems—and explain tech in a way that feels safe.

 - 🌱 I’m currently learning DevOps and React Native
 - 🧠 COOP Data Fellow + former Coding Instructor at iCode